 When Jesus appeared on the water in the middle of the night during a storm, they exclaimed, “It’s a ghost!”
 They had never seen a man walk on water.
 This led to a great miracle — Peter walked on the water, too.
 When Jesus asked Peter to go catch a fish and get the coin from its mouth to pay his taxes, you can imagine what Peter must have thought about those instructions.
 When Moses got to the Red Sea, he ran out of options.
 God had an unexpected solution to the Israelites’ problem — He parted the Red Sea to demonstrate His power and allow the people of Israel to cross over to flee the Egyptian army.

 Each of these new paradigms was stepping stones of encounters with God for the individuals to experience God in new ways.
 God used these times to enforce the principle that His ways are not our ways.
 Whenever we try to predict that God will act in a certain way, He changes the paradigm to keep us from becoming our own little gods.

 Have you ever been guilty of judging someone for an experience they had that you’ve never had?
-Did you dismiss it as extreme or something, not of God?
-My dear friend, fellow readers, brothers and sisters God is in the business of changing our paradigm from no personal experiences to God-experiences.
+Did you dismiss it as extreme or something not of God?
+Friend, God is in the business of changing our paradigm from no personal experiences to God-experiences.
 However, if you operate on a level of rigid logic, you may never have the privilege of having the God-experiences.
 Keep your heart free to experience new paradigms with God today.